-27 Boyle 2012: 613-614.
+26 Boyle 2012: 613-614.

-28 The UN Human Rights Council resolution recognising access to a healthy and sustainable environment as a universal right was a watershed moment in this movement.
+27 The UN Human Rights Council resolution recognising access to a healthy and sustainable environment as a universal right was a watershed moment in this movement.

-29 See e.g. Borràs 2016; Bruckerhoff 2008.
+28 See e.g. Borràs 2016; Bruckerhoff 2008.
 In parallel, there has been a call for the elaboration of rights to nature; the creation of "human" rights for ecosystems and species.
-See: www. therightsofnature.org/what-is-rights-of-nature.
-Similar arguments have been made for extending other rights, such as the right to property, the right to statehood, and even citizenship to non-human animals.
+See, e.g. What is Rights of Nature, global alliance for the rights of nature (yarn), www.therightsofnature.org/what-is-rightsof-nature/ (last visited 13 Oct.
+2021).
+Similar arguments have been made for extending other rights, such as the right to property, the right to statehood and even citizenship to non-human animals.
 See, accordingly, Bradshaw 2020; Abate 2019; Staker 2017.